vanruesc/linear-octree/README.md

 const keyDesign = new KeyDesign(17, 17, 17);
 // Octrees can be non-uniform with uneven bit distributions. const keyDesign = new KeyDesign(21, 11, 21);
-// Bits for Y (and Z) can be set to zero to emulate a quad tree. const keyDesign = new KeyDesign(26, 0, 26);
+// Bits can be set to zero to emulate a quad tree. const keyDesign = new KeyDesign(26, 0, 26);
 ```